Gibbs flow for approximate transport with applications to Bayesian computation: Gibbs flow samplers

-It follows from (\ref{eq:transportmapGibbsflow}) that computing the Jacobian of $\check{T}_{t_{n}}$ requires the Jacobian of the mappings $\Phi_{k}$ for $k=1,2,...,n$, which in turn requires the Jacobian of $\check{f}$.
-Analytical tractability of the Gibbs velocity field allows us to obtain exact expressions of the Jacobian of $\tilde{f}$, see Appendix \ref{Appendix:sectionUsingtheGibbsflow}.
-When integrals in $\tilde{f}$ are replaced by quadrature approximations (\ref{eqn:newtonCotes}) to obtain $\check{f}$, it turns out that the Jacobian of $\check{f}$ may be obtained by replacing integrals in the Jacobian of $\tilde{f}$ with approximations based on the same quadrature rule.
-This result follows straightforwardly for off-diagonal terms of the Jacobian matrix using linearity.
-For diagonal entries, we have to compute derivatives w.r.t. $x_{i}$ of approximations of integrals of the form $\int_{-\infty}^{x_{i}}\phi(u_{i},x_{-i})\, du_{i}$, which can be done using the following argument.
-Denote by $\hat{\phi}$ the underlying Lagrange interpolant giving rise to the quadrature rule (\ref{eqn:newtonCotes}), then the first fundamental theorem of calculus and the closed property of (\ref{eqn:newtonCotes}) yields
+with approximations based on the same quadrature rule.
+This follows from the following argument which allows one to compute the partial derivative w.r.t. $x_{i}$ of approximations of integrals of the form $\int_{-\infty}^{x_{i}}\phi(u_{i},x_{-i})\,\mathrm{d}u_{i}$.
+Denote by $\hat{\phi}$ the underlying Lagrange interpolant giving rise to the quadrature rule (\ref{eqn:newtonCotes}).
+By the first fundamental theorem of calculus and the closed property of (\ref{eqn:newtonCotes})